Lecture Certification for Texas Smoke Schools

 IMPORTANT NOTE CONCERNING LECTURE REQUIREMENTS:

-Per TCEQ rules (Texas Administrative code Chapter 30 Subchapter L), an individual need only take the lecture once.
+Per TCEQ rules (Texas Administrative code Chapter 30 Subchapter L), individuals are required to take the lecture course just once.

-As long as you have completed the full 6 hour lecture from a TCEQ-approved provider, taking the lecture again is optional, as a refresher.
+As long as you have completed the full 6 hour lecture from a TCEQ-approved provider, taking the lecture again is optional and can be used as a grefresher.

 LectureThe lecture is focused on the essential requirements of the Method with a brief review of the history, science and legal aspects.
 The majority of the lecture focuses on the how to perform a Method 9 reading and properly document the results.